South & East Midlands Wing Air Training Corps

 For additional information regarding LNR ACF view the web site by clicking here

-Colonel Robert Boyle DL, Honorary Colonel LDY and Major Paul Davey, the Officer Commanding the E (LDY) Squadron are members of the Livery.
+Colonel Robert Boyle DL, Honorary Colonel LDY and Major Paul Davey, formerly Officer Commanding E (LDY) Squadron, are Liverymen of the Company.

 The Worshipful Company of Framework Knitters makes annual awards to members of E (LDY) Squadron and LNR ACF to recognise outstanding achievements and commitment.
 Reciprocal invitations are exchanged between organisations to dinners and events throughout the year.

 Officers who are, or have served, with the LDY are eligible and encouraged to apply for Admittance to the Livery.
 Interested individuals should contact the Clerk.